Anshumaan-Gangwar/Sudoku-Solver/README.md

 # Sudoku-Solver
-Code written in C++ to give a single solution of the Sudoku
+Code written in C++ to give a single solution of the given Sudoku